ivycat/posts-in-page/readme.txt

 == Screenshots ==

-1. Embed a shortcode into a page and it will automatically pull in the post(s) you need.
+1. Embed a shortcode into a page, and it will automatically pull in the post(s) you need.
 2. Embed shortcodes directly in your template using `do_shortcode`.

 == Changelog ==